Modulating Adipose Tissue Heme Biosynthesis To Promote Energy Expenditure in Obesity

 At a Glance

 The incidence of obesity has rapidly increased in Wisconsin and across the United States, and more than 65 percent of adults are overweight.
-Obese individuals are at increased risk for severe diseases including obesity-induced type 2 diabetes, cardiovascular disease, stroke, and cancer.
-Previous research has shown that low levels of ALAS1, an enzyme involved in heme biosynthesis, correlates with high body mass index (BMI) and higher risk of developing type 2 diabetes.
-For this project, researchers hypothesize that ALAS1, an enzyme involved in heme biosynthesis, may function as a metabolic sink to control the breakdown of amino acids in brown fat tissue.
-Successful completion of this project will allow researchers to better understand the role Alas1 plays in energy expenditure as it relates to obesity.
+Obese individuals are at increased risk for severe diseases including obesity-induced type 2 diabetes, cardiovascular disease, stroke and cancer.
+Previous research has shown that low levels of ALAS1, an enzyme involved in making the iron-carrying molecule heme for hemoglobin (a process known as heme biosynthesis), correlates with high body mass index and higher risk of developing type 2 diabetes.
+For this project, researchers hypothesized that ALAS1 may function as a metabolic sink to control the breakdown of amino acids in brown fat tissue.
+This project gave researchers a better understanding of the role ALAS1 plays in energy expenditure as it relates to obesity.

 The Challenge